BirdeeHub/birdeeSystems/README.md

 - terminal alacritty
 - zsh
 - shell themer is oh-my-posh, the theme is a mashup of emodipt-extend and atomic
+- tmux with some keybinds and onedark theme

 ---
 If you check out nothing else from this repo, this link is the thing to click.